mikeroyal/Digital-Forensics-Guide/README.md

 [Scrummage](https://github.com/matamorphosis/Scrummage) is an OSINT tool that centralises search functionality from a bounty of powerful, publicly-available, third-party, [OSINT](https://osintframework.com/) websites.

+[Sandstorm](https://sandstorm.io/) is a self-hostable web productivity suite.
+It's implemented as a security-hardened web app package manager.

+[mkcert](https://mkcert.dev/) is a simple zero-config tool to make locally trusted development certificates with any names you'd like.

+[Age](https://age-encryption.org/) is a simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.

+[SOPS](https://github.com/mozilla/sops) is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault, age, and PGP.

+[Universal Radio Hacker (URH)](https://github.com/jopohl/urh) is a complete suite for wireless protocol investigation with native support for many common Software Defined Radios.
+URH allows easy demodulation of signals combined with an automatic detection of modulation parameters making it a breeze to identify the bits and bytes that fly over the air.

+[Cloudflare Tunnel client](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide) is a tunneling daemon that proxies traffic from the Cloudflare network to your origins.
+This daemon sits between Cloudflare network and your origin (e.g. a webserver).
+Cloudflare attracts client requests and sends them to you via this daemon, without requiring you to poke holes on your firewall --- your origin can remain as closed as possible.

+[Cloudflare WARP client](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/) is a tool that allows you to protect corporate devices by securely and privately sending traffic from those devices to Cloudflare’s edge, where Cloudflare Gateway can apply advanced web filtering.
+It also makes it possible to apply advanced Zero Trust policies that check for a device’s health before it connects to corporate applications.

 [Bettercap](https://www.bettercap.org/) is a powerful, easily extensible and portable framework written in Go which aims to offer to security researchers, red teamers and reverse engineers an easy to use, all-in-one solution with all the features they might possibly need for performing reconnaissance and attacking [WiFi](https://www.bettercap.org/modules/wifi/) networks, [Bluetooth Low Energy](https://www.bettercap.org/modules/ble/) devices, wireless [HID](https://www.bettercap.org/modules/hid/) devices and [Ethernet](https://www.bettercap.org/modules/ethernet) networks.

 [Wifiphisher](https://wifiphisher.org/) is a rogue Access Point framework for conducting red team engagements or Wi-Fi security testing.
 Using Wifiphisher, penetration testers can easily achieve a man-in-the-middle position against wireless clients by performing targeted Wi-Fi association attacks.